The Question of Media Relevance

 Discussion/Conclusion

 We found that traditional media works just fine for tracking large companies.
-However, when it comes to identifying early warning signals, tracking social media for fast-growing startups is important.
-For this kind of tracking, social media trumps the traditional media.
+However, when it comes to identifying early warning signals, tracking social media for fast-growing startups is important.Β For smaller and fast-growing companies, social media trumps traditional media when it comes to visibility.
+These platforms are often the first place they share important announcements.

 In our experience, not many Market Intelligence Teams are tracking social media.
 Intuitively, they feel that there could be a few relevant market and competitive insights, but it will be too much work to extract them from the excessive marketing noise in social media.
-At the same time, we also found that most Market and Competitive Intelligence professionals are concerned about the threats from new disrupting companies and technologies than traditional large competitors.
+At the same time, we also found that market intelligence professionals are increasingly more concerned about disruption from new entrants and fast movers than about established players.
+Ignoring social data means ignoring your next competitor.

 To see what Market Intelligence professionals think about this issue, we did a survey and asked them about their social media usage for strategic information on companies.
 Here are some of the responses: